 We see it all the time on websites with direct requests for consumers to interact with a business on social media.
 Just as we’re often besieged with requests to “Like us on Facebook” or “Follow us on Twitter,” we’re often implored to leave a review by following a link to Yelp or another review site.
 Realize that while it is acceptable to directly request reviews from consumers online, tracking experts remind businesses not to incentivize with special offers, discounts, or freebies that could land them in hot water with the Federal Trade Commission.

 The free marketing and consumer insights generated by online reviews can be a huge benefit to online businesses.
-By adding your own voice to the conversation and showing your involvement and commitment to engaging and supporting your customers, you’ll be well-placed to compete and thrive in today’s marketplace.This entry was posted in Customer Support.
+By adding your own voice to the conversation and showing your involvement and commitment to engaging and supporting your customers, you’ll be well-placed to compete and thrive in today’s marketplace.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.

 Get a weekly roundup from the world of ModSquad.